 After just 6 to 8 weeks of supplementing with d-chiro-inositol daily, a study on women with PCOS saw reduced androgens and increased frequency of ovulation.
 Multiple studies suggest that inositol can help with ovulation, and it also helps improve the regularity of menstruation.

-Combining myo-inositol with folic acid could further support ovulation, which is why many practitioners will recommend myo-inositol with a qudality prenatal.
+Combining myo-inositol with folate could further support ovulation, which is why many practitioners will recommend myo-inositol with a quality prenatal.
 A study comparing MI and folic acid with Metformin found that the supplements improved ovulation and pregnancy rates more than Metformin.

 Mental Health and Inositol